Here is a little explanation and some of the science that pertains to our Brainy Humor jokes and puns.

 It gives a brain wave.

-Brain waves refer to repetitive patterns of activation of groups of neurons (more like ocean waves with lots droplets of water together forming a wave than a hand waving).
+Brain waves refer to repetitive patterns of activation of groups of neurons (more like ocean waves with lots of droplets of water together forming a wave than a hand waving).

 What continues to work even after it is fired?